The best views of Mount Fuji

 8. Mishima Skywalk

 However, visibility of Mount Fuji is highly dependent on weather conditions.
 On a clear day, the panorama is particularly impressive, especially at sunrise.
-The best time to visit is early morning, when the sky is clear and Mount Fuji is most visible.
+We recommend an early morning visit, when the sky is clear and Mount Fuji is most visible.

 Le mont fuji vu de la passerelle Mishima